rabeekraja/ProgrammingAssignment4/CodeBook.md

 ### Overview

 30 volunteers (Age Group of 19-48 years) performed 6 different activities while wearing a smartphone.
+The smartphone captured various data about their movements as below.
 ## Activities List
 1) WALKING
 2) WALKING_UPSTAIRS